 Unfortunately, it is often not possible to install these plug-ins on mobile devices.

-Please disconnect your VPN connection while you are processing your BVU authentication.
+Please disconnect your VPN connection if problems occur while you are processing your BVU authentication.
 If you do have difficulties, please contact the IT centre at your university.

 Describe the error as clearly as possible:

 - Where did the error occur?
 How did it manifest (i.e., appear on the display, present itself)?

 - If possible, send a screenshot of the error message or the page where the problem is occurring, along with your description.

 - Please tell us which browser you were/are using and which operating system (please note the type and version of each).